AyrA/DVRailDriverMod/README.md

 There you find documentation about the mod as well as the key map, and at the bottom some extra information on the RailDriver device itself.

+**The linked documentation is what you want as a user**

-This readme file here will mostly concern itself with how you extend the mod.
+This readme file here is intended for developers.
+It explains how you extend the mod.

 # Extending the Mod